-NOTE: Any student who, with intent to defraud Southwest Mississippi Community College, knowingly and willfully falsifies, conceals, or covers up by trick, scheme, or device a material fact, or makes any false, fictitious or fraudulent statement or entry, shall be subject to immediate suspension and/or dismissal from the institution Miss.
-Code 97-7-10, 1988 in the catalog, student handbook, and other official publications of the college.
+NOTE: Any student who, with intent to defraud Southwest Mississippi Community College, knowingly and willfully falsifies, conceals, or covers up by trick, scheme, or device a material fact, or makes any false, fictitious or fraudulent statement or entry, shall be subject to immediate suspension and/or dismissal from the institution

+Miss.
+Code 97-7-10, 1988

+The student is also responsible for being acquainted with all regulations and procedures as stated in the catalog, student handbook, and other official publications of the college.
 For this reason, it is important for each student to be familiar with these publications.